igorsechyn/http-interaction-validation/README.md

 # http-interaction-validation
 > Provides a wrapper around standard http handler to perform validation

+## Motivation

+There are a number of libraries that can be used for request validation, like https://github.com/thedevsaddam/govalidator and https://github.com/go-playground/validator.
+Both of these packages use a custom set of validation rules, either defined in a map separately from the struct describing the payload or in the field tags.

+This library uses https://github.com/alecthomas/jsonschema package, which allows the user to define the validation rules as field tags in json schema format.
+The json schema can then be used to validate request payload, path parameters and headers.

+Another benefit of having a json schema describing requests and responses is the ability to autogenerate open api specification, similar to what https://github.com/go-chi/docgen is doing.

 ## Requirements
 - go 1.12 or higher